 Declaring bankruptcy is typically seen as dishonest, as those whom you’ve borrowed from will not be getting their money back.
-However, if you are millions of dollars in debt, this may not be so bad of an option.
+However, if you are millions of dollars in debt (typically from medical costs or poor investments), this may not be so bad of an option.

 Filing for bankruptcy is also unwise because it drastically lowers your credit score.
 Your score may never recover, meaning you might have difficulty borrowing money and being approved for credit cards.
 This could be extremely bad, as you might need to borrow money again in the future.

-The final way to illuminate that would be to emigrate.
+The final way to eliminate debt would be to emigrate.
 If you flee the country, most creditors will be unable to follow up on you and get back the amount that you owe.
 However, there are, obviously, enormous drawbacks to this strategy.
-(This one is more of a joke)
+(This one is more of a joke) 😛

 Again, the best way to reduce debt is to simply pay it off.
 It may seem like hard work, but at the end of the day, you did borrow money from someone else and should pay it back.
 Make a plan, stick to it, and you’ll be out of debt in no time.
 Remember though, the best way to stay out of debt is to not get into it in the first place!